 On the front porch at Q Cafe…

-- Cochineal: Did not eat dinner here.
-Some say best restaurant in town!
+- Cochineal: Most say this is the best restaurant in town!

 - Maiya’s Restaurant: Bistro Italian.
 Oldest nice/fancy restaurant in town.
 Rachelle and I ate dinner here the first night, and were a little sticker shocked by the $25 lasagna.
-It was good, but it we are trying to create really awesome free trips don’t go here!
+It was delicious!

 - Miniature Rooster: Super cute interior combined with great waitstaff and southern comfort food wit ha twist.
 They are open for lunch and dinner, but check on the times.